Sheep-y/Modnix/README.md

 Supporting three mod formats,
 it is designed to succeed (replace) [Phoenix Point](https://github.com/RealityMachina/PhoenixPointModInjector/#readme) [Mod Loader](https://github.com/Ijwu/PhoenixPointModLoader/)s.

-Modnix is a lot more complicated than them, in order to give you a better modding experience.
+Modnix is a lot more complicated than PPML, in order to give everyone a better modding experience.
 I try my best, but if you find bugs, please report on [GitHub](https://github.com/Sheep-y/Modnix/issues) or [Nexus](https://www.nexusmods.com/phoenixpoint/mods/43?tab=bugs).

 ## User Features